bwagner77/docs-test/function/infrastructure.md

 # Infrastructure
 {: .no_toc }

-Function Apps run within an App Service Enviornment (ASE).
-They provide an execution context in which the functions run.
+**Function Apps** run within an App Service Enviornment (ASE).
+They provide an execution context for running the functions.
 They are managed by the DevOps infrastructure team.

-Functions are the primary concept in Azure Functions.
+**Functions** are the primary concept in Azure Functions.
 A function contains two important pieces - code and the function.json file.
 The function.json file defines the function's trigger, bindings, and other configuration settings.
 For compiled languages like C#, this configuration file is automatically